 A Step-By-Step Guide To Laravel File Upload

 Uploading files in Laravel is as easy as writing a few lines of code.
-All you need to do is create a file viewer where your user selects a file to upload, and a Laravel controller does the rest.
-There are many file upload options, but with Laravel file upload and the Filestack PHP SDK framework, you can perform the job efficiently.
+All you need to do is create a file viewer where your user selects a file to upload, and a controller does the rest.
+There are many file upload options, but with our file uploader and the Filestack PHP SDK framework, you can perform the job efficiently.

-First of all, Laravel is a robust, open-source PHP framework that simplifies and enhances web development.
+First of all, it’s a robust, open-source PHP framework that simplifies and enhances web development.
 With its elegant toolkit, you can create full-featured web applications that upload files, images, and videos.
-This guide will show you how to make a Laravel file upload application if you are familiar with PHP.
+This guide will show you how to make a file upload application if you are familiar with PHP.

 Let’s start!